Dynamical Landauer Principle: Quantifying Information Transmission by Thermodynamics: Appendix

-where $D_0^\epsilon$ is the {\em $\epsilon$-smoothed relative R\'enyi $0$-entropy}~\cite{Aberg2013} that is defined for two commuting states $\rho=\sum_jq_j\proj{j},\eta=\sum_jr_j\proj{j}$ as
+where $D_0^\epsilon$ is the {\em $\epsilon$-smoothed relative R\'enyi $0$-entropy}~\cite{Aberg2013} that is defined for two commuting states $\rho=\sum_jq_j\proj{j},\eta=\sum_jr_j\proj{j}$ as $ D_0^\epsilon\left(\rho\,\|\,\eta\right)\coloneqq\max_{\Lambda:\sum_{j\in\Lambda}q_j>1-\epsilon}\log_2\frac{1}{\sum_{j\in\Lambda}r_j}. $

 Now we adopt \AA berg's scenario to discuss work extraction from {\em classical correlation}.
 With a given bipartite state $\rho_{AB}$ correlating $A$ and $B$, we want to know the extractable work {\em from its correlation only.} Following the argument of Ref.~\cite{Perarnau-Llobet2015}, this can be done if we design the local Hamiltonians so that this state becomes locally thermal; i.e., its reduced states in $A$ and $B$ are both thermal states.
-In this way, since no work can be extracted from thermal equilibrium, if there is any extractable work, it {\em must} come from the correlation.
-Hence, in this work, we identify the extractable work from the correlation of a bipartite state $\rho_{AB}$ to be its extractable work {\em when local Hamiltonians make it locally thermal}.
-In the case that $\rho_{AB}$ is classically correlated (i.e., separable in the $AB$ bipartition) and $[\rho_{AB},\rho_A\otimes\rho_B]=0$, one can use \AA berg's result Eq.~\eqref{Eq:Aberg} to show that the {\em one-shot $\epsilon$-deterministic extractable work from its (classical) correlation}, denoted by $W_{\rm corr,(1)}^\epsilon$, reads
+In this way, since no work can be extracted from thermal equilibrium [Eq.~\eqref{Eq:Aberg}], if there is any extractable work, it {\em must} come from the correlation.
+Namely, we identify the extractable work from the correlation of a bipartite state $\rho_{AB}$ to be its extractable work {\em when local Hamiltonians make it locally thermal}.
+When $\rho_{AB}$ is separable in the $AB$ bipartition and $[\rho_{AB},\rho_A\otimes\rho_B]=0$, one can use \AA berg's result Eq.~\eqref{Eq:Aberg} to show that the {\em one-shot \mbox{$\epsilon$-deterministic} extractable work from its correlation}, denoted by $W_{\rm corr,(1)}^\epsilon$, can be bounded as (again, $0<\epsilon\le1-1/\sqrt{2}$)

 Note that the quantity $W_{\rm corr,(1)}^\epsilon$ has temperature dependency, while we keep this implicit.